DHTMLX/docs-diagram/docs/guides/ai-integrations/mcp-server.md

 - Configuring auto-layout options for org chart and hierarchical diagram arrangements using the [diagram configuration](/guides/diagram/configuration/).
 - Loading diagram data and serializing it back with the available [data methods](/guides/loading_data/).
 - Handling [Diagram and Editor events](/guides/event_handling/) to respond to user interactions.
-- Exploring [TypeScript support](/guides/using_typescript/) and framework integration for React, Vue, and Angular.
+- Exploring [TypeScript support](/guides/using_typescript/) and framework integration for React, Vue, Angular and Svelte.

 ## How DHTMLX MCP server works